Forest Preserve (New York): Land classifications within the Forest Preserve

+Land use in the Adirondack Park is subject to the rules and zoning regulations of the sometimes-controversial Adirondack Park Agency (APA).
+Even the state Department of Environmental Conservation must get APA approval of its management plans for the Forest Preserve.

 In the Adirondacks, several additional classifications exist due to the more diverse character of lands in the extensive area of the park: primitive area; canoe area; travel corridor; wild, scenic, and recreational rivers; and historic area.

+But there is no corresponding agency for the Catskills (largely due to the rough start experienced by the APA) and as a rule the practical impact of living within Blue Line is minor.
+Since the mid-1960s the state has regulated commercial highway signage within them in a manner similar to the federal Highway Beautification Act and tries to use a distinctive, rustic gold-on-brown color scheme for all its own signage within them.

+The original Forest Preserve legislation assigned the state the primary role in controlling forest fires within the parks, a great relief to many towns within it then as steam locomotives and illegal logging were causing numerous remote fires.
+DEC still has that status in what the law calls "fire towns," which include every town entirely or partially within the parks (and the Ulster County town of Shawangunk, which has plenty of fire exposure on the eponymous ridge).
+Fires have become much less widespread than they used to be, however, thanks to a better-educated public and state oversight.

+The Catskill Park is also the only place within the state's "Southern Zone" where hunters do not have to wear their deer tags in the woods.

 Wilderness area

 New York State's wilderness areas are managed in a way essentially similar to their federal counterparts.
 Wilderness areas are those judged to have been far more affected by nature than humanity, to the extent that the latter is practically unnoticeable.
 As a result, the Forest Preserve's wildernesses boast extensive stands of virgin forest.

 No powered vehicles are allowed in wilderness areas.
 Recreation is limited to passive activities such as hiking, camping, hunting, birding and angling which are themselves subject to some further restrictions to ensure that they leave no trace for later recreationists.
 Special restrictions were recently imposed to limit impact on the largest and most popular wilderness area, the High Peaks Wilderness Complex in the Adirondacks.

 Powered equipment, such as chainsaws, may be necessary to keep trails open but such use is permitted only with the express written authorization of the DEC commissioner.

 Structures other than those that facilitate recreational use, such as bridges and lean-tos, are generally not allowed, either.

-The only significant difference between New York's wilderness policy and the federal government's is that the former limits the classification to contiguous parcels of at least 10,000 acres (40 km²), instead of 5,000 (20 km²).
+The only significant difference between New York's wilderness policy and the federal government's is that the former limits the classification to contiguous parcels of at least 10,000 acres (40 km2), instead of 5,000 (20 km2).

-Currently, approximately 1.1 million acres (4,400 km²) of the Forest Preserve is designated as wilderness.
+Currently, approximately 1.1 million acres (4,400 km2) of the Forest Preserve is designated as wilderness.